yxzoro/mysublime/README.md

 # sublime as Python IDE
 ```#
-put this in your sublime `Package Dir`
+put this in your sublime `Package Dir + change`'Theme-Brogrammer' to 'Theme - Brogrammer'
 ```